 Reporting near misses is important so that you know about any failings in health and safety controls.
 But reporting near misses alone isn't going to stop them from happening again.
 Reporting is the first step.
 It makes the management or supervisor aware of what happened.

-Investigating why the near miss happened, and resolving any problems you find is how you are going to prevent it from happening again.
+Investigating why the near miss happened, and resolving any problems you find is how you can prevent it from happening again.

-Want to get started with near miss reporting?
-Use the free near miss report form and stop accidents before they happen!
+Want to get started with near-miss reporting?
+Use the free near-miss report form and stop accidents before they happen!